• Skip to main content

 Your Course Description

 This is an essential writing course for all high school students, to solidify the use of upper-level punctuation and grammar—including mastering commas, tense, colons, semicolons, dashes, ellipses, and more.
-Keep your student from struggle with the foundations this course gives, to master punctuation and grammar details that may be holding your student back.
+With the foundations this course gives, you can keep your student from struggling – giving them the skills to master punctuation and grammar details that may be holding your student back.
 Sentence constructions move from simple to complex, to prepare your student for upper high school and college courses.
+Take the 9-2 course with this course and gain a full semester’s credit for writing.

 Your Course Outline